ashwinvis/cookiecutter-pymod/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Cookiecutter PyMod could always use more documentation, whether as part of the
+Cookiecutter PyPack could always use more documentation, whether as part of the
 official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/ashwinvis/cookiecutter-pymod/issues.
+The best way to send feedback is to file an issue at https://github.com/ashwinvis/cookiecutter-pypack/issues.

 If you are proposing a new feature: